 - Communications – All personnel within your organization should be instructed on appropriate communications with the RAC, and appropriate employees should be designated as exclusive points of contact for funneling all inbound and outbound communications.
 RAC auditors should also be instructed to refer relevant communications to the organization’s legal counsel.

 - Internal Assessment – It is always better to know what RAC auditors will find before they find it.
 Healthcare providers facing RAC audits should conduct thorough internal assessments of their billing records, policies, and procedures to determine whether any billing violations may have occurred.

 - Disclosure – In many circumstances, proactively addressing billing errors with auditors (and federal investigators) is the best way to mitigate the negative consequences of a Medicare or Medicaid inquiry.
 Honest mistakes are common, and both disclosing known issues and demonstrating that proactive measures are being taken to prevent future errors can significantly reduce the risk of facing federal charges.
 However, this requires a careful assessment of all of the potential legal implications, and is an issue that must be discussed with legal counsel.

 - Intervention – Intervening in an audit in order to challenge the use of inapplicable billing standards, faulty calculations, and other issues can help prevent an unnecessary unfavorable outcome.
 However, a tactful approach is critical, and providers need to be certain that their conclusions are correct.

 Contact the RAC Audit Defense Lawyers at Oberheiden, P.C.

-Oberheiden, P.C. is a health care fraud law defense law firm that represents providers in RAC audits and appeals.
-To schedule a confidential initial consultation, please call (888) 519-4897 or contact us online today.
+Oberheiden, P.C. is a healthcare fraud law defense law firm that represents providers in RAC audits and appeals.
+To schedule a confidential initial consultation, please call 888-680-1745 or contact us online today.